alexey-izmaylov/tenant-security/README.md

 3. Gateway with authentication/authorization and identity provider
 4. Test mocks.

-Every mode can be defined by Spring profile.
+Every mode can be declared by Spring profile.
 It consists of necessary service beans.
 Each service operation leads to stream processing of corresponding beans.
 Spring finds interface implementations for selected profile and injects them into collections.